 - Get a sim card – the benefits of having a working phone here, especially if you plan to go into the great outdoors, are huge

 So there you go, people, some handy tips for how to stay safe in Canada.
-Whilst your safety and security is unlikely to be affected by other people during your time in Canada, it’s quite possible that nature will play a role in your trip somehow.
-Winter is freezing, summer is hot, and extreme weather does happen; the key thing here, especially if you’re heading into the wilderness, is to simply be prepared.
-That’s it!
+Whilst your safety and security are unlikely to be affected by other people during your time in Canada, mainly need to prepare for nature!

 We are big fans of travelling solo.
 Travelling by yourself means you can travel where you want, when you want, do anything you want to do that piques your interest.
 Though it sounds like a scary prospect, it’s actually fairly safe in most places in the world to travel alone.